Ski Northern BC this Winter

 I’d linger at Nimpo for awhile, knowing that it’s also the base of Tweedsmuir Air Services.
 From here, you can book a charter in a de Havilland Beaver floatplane—the taxicab of the BC backcountry—for a 20-minute flight into Turner Lakes.
 Before leaving, pre-arrange a canoe rental, whether for a multi-day or day-long paddling adventure on this chain of seven lakes.
 An easy 20-minute hike from Turner Lake brings you to the brink of Hunlen Falls, one of Canada’s highest waterfalls at 400 m (1,312 ft) of continuous drop to the valley below, where it flows into Lonesome Lake and then Stillwater Lake, forming the headwaters of the Atnarko River bound for the Bella Coola Valley.

 That would be my next stop after descending the legendary “Bella Coola Hill.”
 (In the early 1950s, when the BC government decided not to build a road linking Anahim Lake to Bella Coola, locals fired up their bulldozers and built it themselves.)
 From Heckman Pass, the road drops in a series of hairpin switchbacks for more than 40 km (25 mi) from the pine and spruce forests of the plateau to the towering cedar and hemlock groves of the Bella Coola valley.
-By the time I reached the tide line at Bella Coola—where a new BC Ferries service starts this summer direct to Port Hardy on Vancouver Island aboard the Northern Sea Wolf—my cup would be full.
+By the time I reached the tide line at Bella Coola—where a new BC Ferries service started this summer direct to Port Hardy on Vancouver Island aboard the Northern Adventure—my cup would be full.

 That’s what my Chilcotin road trip adventure would look like.
 You could rush, but taking your time on Highway 20 pays dividends in memories that will last a lifetime.